Charles Hammond Gibson, Jr. (Charlie)

 Founder, Gibson House Museum

-Charles Hammond Gibson, Jr., or “Charlie,” as friends called him, was a writer, a preservationist, a gay man, and the last resident of 137 Beacon Street.
+Charles Hammond Gibson, Jr., or “Charlie,” as friends called him, was the last resident of 137 Beacon Street.
 Thanks to his vision, the Gibson House survives as a museum, opening to the public in 1957.

 Coming of Age